 Setting up for telehealth appointments

-About 15 minutes before the appointment, turn your device on and get ready.
+About 15 minutes before the appointment, turn on your device and get ready.
 Test the telehealth technology and your audio and video.

 Preparing children for telehealth appointments